The original software for the DCC 175 by Philips

 I used DCCU both on my Windows 98 machine and my Windows 10 (x64) machine.
 On my Windows machine, DCCU worked fine but there was a problem on Ralf’s Windows 98 machine.
 I recompiled the latest version with Visual Studio 6 to fix that.
 Make sure you use short file names (8 characters or less) with DCCU; I’ll add some code to improve this (i.e. truncate file names), in the next few days.

 To test DCCU I mostly used files that I made from tape with DCC-Studio, and MP1 files that I generated with mp2enc which is part of mjpegtools.
-Tip: mp2enc doesn’t deal well with id3 information in WAV files so I converted my WAV files to RAW before encoding them with mp2enc.
+Tip: mp2enc doesn’t deal well with id3 information in WAV files (UPDATE: This has been fixed) so I converted my WAV files to RAW before encoding them with mp2enc.

 Exact Audio Copy should do an excellent job of grabbing CD’s.
 The problems you had are probably related to access rights.
 Try creating a directory under your personal profile directory and save the files there.
 The root directory of the C: drive is read-only in Windows XP and later if I’m not mistaken, so if you want to put your files there, you’re going to have to change access rights on the directory where you’re storing them.
 Or you can run EAC as administrator I guess…